-For the doljanchi, parents celebrate by having a party with many traditional foods and rituals.
-Although plenty of people celebrate with a small home party, there is a cottage industry both in Korean and the US to make these celebrations unforgettable occasion that rival weddings in cost, scale and grandeur.
+Koreans celebrate a first birthday with many traditional foods and fun rituals.
+Although plenty of people celebrate with a small home party, there is a cottage industry both in Korea and the US to make these celebrations unforgettable occasions that rival weddings in cost, scale and grandeur.

 History of Doljanchi

 The tradition of the Korean doljanchi has its roots in the 18th century.
 Before Korea became a developed country with modern universal healthcare, infants often fell victim to disease and starvation.
-In 1800, every second child in South Korea died, and even in the 1950s the infant mortality rate was an alarming 26%.
-Therefore the completion of an infant’s first year was a major milestone to be celebrated even in the most humble households.
+In 1800, every second child in South Korea died, and even in the 1950s, the infant mortality rate was an alarming 26%.
+Therefore, the completion of an infant’s first 100 days (baek il) was important, and making it to a year was a major milestone to be celebrated even in the most humble households.
 By throwing a big party, families wished the child good health and longevity.

-These days, Korea is a wealthy country where the infant mortality rate is down to .3%, about half that of the US.
+These days, Korea is a wealthy country where the infant mortality rate is down to .3%, which is significantly better than that of the US.
 However, the birthrate in Korea is the lowest in the world, and parents are still going all out for their baby’s first birthday celebration, sometimes booking hotel banquet halls as soon as a child is born.

 In the States, there are many places where you can rent an entire dolsang setup.
 You can inquire at your local upscale Korean restaurant or order online from a site like Etsy.
 Check carefully for reviews and pictures from satisfied customers.